clstoulouse/motu/README.md

 When an SSO cas server is used, you have to st the property [cas-auth-serverName](#ConfigurationSystemCASSSO) to http://$serverHostName

+## <a name="InstallSecurity">Security</a>

+### <a name="InstallSecurityRunHTTPs">Run Motu as an HTTPS Web server</a>
+Motu is a web server based on Apache Tomcat.
+In order to secure HTTP connections with a client, HTTPs protocol can be used.
+You have two choices:

+* __Motu as a standalone web server__
+  In this case only Motu is installed.
+  Refers to the Apache Tomcat official documentation to know how to set SSL certificates: [SSL/TLS Configuration HOW-TO](#https://tomcat.apache.org/tomcat-7.0-doc/ssl-howto.html)
+* __Motu with an Apache HTTPd frontal web server__
+  In this case Motu is installed and also a frontal Apache HTTPd server.
+  Refers to the Apache HTTPd official documentation: [SSL/TLS Strong Encryption: How-To](#https://httpd.apache.org/docs/2.4/ssl/ssl_howto.html)
+  [Apache HTTPd](#InstallFrontal) communicates with Apache Tomcat with the [AJP protocol](#ConfigurationSystem).

+### <a name="InstallSecuritySSO">Motu and Single Sign On</a>
+In order to manage SSO (Single Sign On) connections to Motu web server, Motu uses an HTTPs client.
+All documentation about how to setup is written in chapter [CAS SSO server](#ConfigurationSystemCASSSO).

 # <a name="Configuration">Configuration</a>

 This chapter describes the Motu configuration settings.